cristi504/AutoCare_WPF/README.md

 Real-time monitoring of engine parameters (e.g., RPM, temperature, fuel consumption).

 Reading and interpreting OBDII error codes to help diagnose issues.
+--Printscreens of the app windows are in the Screenshot Folder--